AlexOwen/example-react-project/README.md

 # Example Code Test

-This project was written for a code test I completed recently.
+This project was written for a code test using React and Loopback.

 The brief was to create a React-based form with three fields, one of which gets data from the backend to populate it.
 The project should have an API and basic error checking/testing.
 There should also be a second page which shows all previous responses entered into the form.

-Is it perfect?
-No, not by any means.
-It took about 3 hours and is a basic express/mongoDB API with a create-react-app based front end.
-Please see the [GitHub Issues](https://github.com/AlexOwen/example-code-test/issues) for the improvements it desperately needs.
+It is a Loopback 4 back end with a create-react-app based front end.
+Please see the [GitHub Issues](https://github.com/AlexOwen/example-code-test/issues) for the improvements it needs.

 ## Overview